ec49ca/NLP-project-contract-comparison/README.md

 4. **Ask Questions**: Type your query in the chat
    - The system will use your selected provider/model
    - Automatically uses selected documents
+   - **Progress Timeline**: Watch real-time progress as agents analyze, plan, execute, and synthesize
+   - **Structured Quotes**: Click "Internal Agent + Document" below responses to see extracted quotes with section references
-   - Internal agent searches through actual document text
+   - Internal agent searches through actual document text (query-aware extraction)
    - External agent queries external databases (WIPO, etc.)
+   - Final response is streamed and formatted in markdown for easy reading

 ## Architecture